Kolkata Metro: Rolling stock

 Kolkata Metro rolling stock consists of five main classes spread across its different lines, all powered by 750 V DC third-rail electrification.
 The Blue, Purple, Orange, and Yellow Lines run on broad gauge while the Green Line uses standard gauge.
 Early non-AC rakes (1000 and 2000 series) have been retired, replaced by modern AC stock.
 The ICF/BHEL 3000 series remains in service, while the ICF/MEDHA 4000 series introduced stainless steel bodies and regenerative braking, serving multiple lines.
 CRRC Dalian trains (MR-50) from China is used in the Blue and Yellow Lines.
-On the Green Line, BEML MR-60 rakes run on standard gauge with 6-coach formations.
+On the Green Line, BEML RS-3R rakes run on standard gauge with six-coach formations.
 Many of the newer trains support both CBTC and older signalling systems.

 Depots and yards

 There are 5 operational depots now.
 The Noapara, Tollygunge and New Garia depots serve the Blue Line, the New Garia depot also serve the Orange Line, while the Central Park depot serves the Green Line and the Joka depot serves the Purple Line.
-A depot at New Town for Orange Line is under construction.
-An underground yard was made at Airport.
+A depot at New Town for the Orange Line is under construction.
+An underground yard was made at the airport.

 Stations and electrification

 As of 2025, Kolkata metro has the deepest metro station and largest underground metro station in India.
 Howrah metro station of Green Line is the deepest metro station in India with depth of 34 m.
 Also at the time of inauguration, it was the largest metro station of India.
-In August 2025, Jai Hind metro station of Yellow Line became the largest metro station in India, as well as one of largest in Asia.
+In August 2025, Jai Hind metro station of the Yellow Line became the largest metro station in India, as well as one of the largest in Asia.

 The standard length of platforms in Kolkata Metro is 170 m.
-The metro stations of Gitanjali and Netaji have the shortest platforms of 163 m.
+The stations of Gitanjali and Netaji have the shortest platforms of 163 m.
 The average length between any two stations is 1.14 km.
 The shortest distance is 0.597 km between Central and Chandni Chowk, and the longest distance is 2.45 km between Sealdah and Esplanade.
 Since the Kolkata Metro has electrification, electricity substations were built in Jatin Das Park, Central and Shyambazar.